IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 Prior to using Kafka operators, the following software must be installed and configured:

 * **IBM Streams** - A <a target="_blank" href="http://ibmstreams.github.io/streamsx.documentation//docs/4.1/qse-install-vm/">Quick Start Edition VM</a> is available for free.
 This guide assumes that you have a Streams domain and instance up and running.
-* **Messaging Toolkit** - An official version of the toolkit is shipped with Streams or you can download it from the IBM Streams Github Messaging Toolkit Repository <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/releases">Release Page</a>.
+* **Messaging Toolkit 4.0+** - You can download it from the IBM Streams Github Messaging Toolkit Repository <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/releases">Release Page</a>.
-* **Kafka servers** - This guide will assume you are using Kafka 0.9 or above.
-To quickly get a Kafka server up and running, follow <a target="_blank" href="http://kafka.apache.org/documentation.html#quickstart">this guide</a>.
-If you are using Kafka 0.8 servers, make sure that you download a version of the messaging toolkit that supports Kafka 0.8 (product versions of the Kafka operators up through Streams 4.1 support Kafka 0.8).
+* **Kafka Brokers** - This guide assumes you are using Kafka 0.9 or above.
+To quickly get a Kafka server up and running, follow <a target="_blank" href="http://kafka.apache.org/documentation.html#quickstart">these directions</a>.

-[Sam:  The last part about version is confusing.
-Can we make this a bit clear?
-Perhaps we should say, for 0.8, use these toolkits, for 0.9, use another set of toolkit?]

 ## Information to Collect
 Once you have your Kafka server (or servers) set up, you will need their hostnames and listener ports.
-You can find them in your configuration file for each server (default is server.properties):
+You can find them in your configuration file for each server (default is `<Kafka-Install>/config/server.properties`):

-[Sam:  Please specify where the properties file can be found.]

 ~~~~~~
 # The port the socket server listens on